oogoom/Voron-Skirt-Mods/West3D/V2/ReadMe.md

   First three numbers denotes the size.
 Next is the skirt side, A or B, same as Voron naming.
 Next is NonLED or LED.

   LED types require three files: The skirt file, housing, and diffuser.
 Make sure you get the correct sizes so they fit properly.
+Housing and diffuser are for the full logo or the condensed logo.
+Condensed logo is only for 250 size.

 ## Print settings